Mu-L/rofi/README.md

 **Rofi** is known to work on Linux and BSD.

+## Wayland support

+### Build

+Please follow the [build instructions](INSTALL.md) to build rofi.

+Wayland support is enabled by default, along with X11/xcb.

+rofi can also be built *without* X11/xcb or wayland, but atleast one backend should be enabled:

+    meson build -Dxcb=disabled
+    meson build -Dwayland=disabled

+### Usage

+**Rofi** should automatically select the xcb or wayland backend depending on the environment it is run on.

+To force the use of the xcb backend (if enabled during build), the `-x11` option can be used:

+    rofi -x11 ...

+### Missing features in Wayland mode

+Due to the different architecture and available APIs in Wayland mode, some original rofi features are difficult or impossible to replicate

+- `-normal-window` flag.
+Though it is also considered as a toy/deprecated feature in Upstream rofi.
+Not impossible but would require some work.
+- `-monitor -n` for fine-grained selection of monitor to display rofi on
+- some window locations parameters work partially, `x-offset` and `y-offset` are only working from screen edges
+- fake transparency
+- window mode on KWin which implements different protocols than the wlr family

+### Wayland DPI

+On wayland, the output is only known after the first surface is shown.
+This makes sizing rofi windows in absolute size (mm) very difficult, a problem unique for rofi, as the actual DPI is unknown before hand.
+This can be worked around by manually passing the right DPI via configuration system.
+If the `dpi` config option is set to `0` and only one monitor is connected rofi will use the DPI of the only connected monitor or if you have multiple monitors and you specify a monitor name, it will use the DPI of that monitor.

 ## Manpage

 For more up to date information, please see the manpages.
 The other sections